edicoehf/Tjonustukerfi/README.md

 # Setup
 ## React-app and dotnet Webapi
-This system uses docker and docker compose for setup.
-The host must support Docker and Docker-compsose.
+This system uses docker and docker-compose for setup.
+The host must support Docker and Docker-compose.
 The database connection to postgres is used through environment variables that docker-compose reads from a .env file.
-Docker-compose runs each part in seperate containers. <br />
+Docker-compose runs each part of this system in seperate containers. <br />

-This system has the following three containers: <br />
+This system has the following three containers:
 * WebApi (dotnet)
 * Database (Postgres)
 * React-app (node)

 The system is setup to work when docker-compose is spun up, given that the environmental variables are set up. <br />

-The open ports to the docker network are as follows: <br />
+The open ports to the docker network are as follows:
 * Port 5000 is mapped to the WebApi
-* Port 80 is mapped to the react-app
+* Port 80 is mapped to the React-app

-To run the system you have to do the following. <br />
+To run the system you have to do the following:
 * Setup Docker (if not already set up)
 * Setup Docker-compose (if not already set up)
 * In the terminal where the docker-compose.yml is located run: